Speculative applications for actuarial, financial planning and insurance loss adjusting jobs

 Speculative applications are particularly useful for actuarial, financial planning and insurance loss adjusting roles because there are several companies in the UK that offer these services but don’t recruit staff through a typical graduate scheme.

 There are many businesses in the UK that recruit insurance loss adjusters, financial planners and actuaries – so there’ll be plenty of places for you to apply to speculatively.
 How do you find them?
-Professional bodies, such as the Institute and Faculty of Actuaries (IFoA) and the Chartered Institute of Loss Adjusters (CILA), allow users to search their online databases to find respective firms.
+Professional bodies, such as the Institute and Faculty of Actuaries (IFoA), allow users to search their online databases to find respective firms.
 It’s also worth perusing online/print directories of relevant companies in the UK.

 Your covering letter is arguably the most important element of your speculative application, as this is what the reader will see first.
 You’ll need to hook them in otherwise your application will most probably end up in the bin.
 Remember, they’re not expecting to hear from you.